I want to pay my late 60s parents $1,000 monthly for babysitting. They refuse the money: should I invest it for them instead?

 5. Revisit the structure if your parents’ health, your own balance sheet, or estate tax law shifts materially.

 Croak and Hankwitz nailed the spirit of the answer.
 The math works.
-The word they glossed over, “joint,” is the one worth slowing down on.
+The one word they glossed over, “joint,” is the one worth a second look.

 Photo of Don Lair